 (262) 673-3155District Office

-Learning at Home Resources
+Learning At Home Resources & Technology Troubleshooting

 The District has created a set of webpages to aid parents in assisting their children with getting connected to school resources at home.
 Please view this link for more information:

 Beginning Monday, November 9, parents will have the opportunity to order meals for their children during the virtual learning period.
 Meals will be packed for ordering and pick up will be available on a daily basis.
 Student breakfast and lunch will continue to be free through the USDA-sponsored free meal program.